Treatments Available for Facial Spasm

 Blepharospasm does not respond well to medication, and usually produce unpredictable results.
 Any symptom relief is usually short term and tends to be helpful in only 15 percent of the cases.

 Preferred treatment is injection of botulinum toxin type A into eyelid muscles.
 This treatment has been found to be effective, helping up to 90% of patients.
 Botulinum toxin, produced by the bacterium Clostridium botulinum, paralyzes the muscles of the eyelids.
 This effect is, however, temporary, and twitching will inevitably return after 3 to a maximum of 6 months.
 Not repeating the injections does not make the condition worse than before, nor do repeat injections make a patient dependent on it.
-Side effects are minimal and patients usually report good results after Botox injections.
+Side effects are minimal and patients usually report good results after injections.

 injection

-Learn more about Botox
+Learn more about Injections

 3. Surgery